visgl/react-google-maps/docs/api-reference/components/api-provider.md

 A list of [libraries][gmp-libs] to load immediately (libraries can also be loaded later with the `useMapsLibrary` hook).

+#### `solutionChannel`: string

+To help Google to better understand types of usage of the Google Maps JavaScript API, the query parameter `solution_channel` can be set when loading the API.

+The `@vis.gl/react-google-maps` library will by default set this to a generic value unique to this library (`GMP_VISGL_react`).
+You may opt out at any time by setting this prop to an empty string.
+Read more in the [documentation][gmp-solutions-usage].

+### Events

 #### `onLoad`: () => void {#onLoad}

 a callback that is called once the Maps JavaScript